ICE: Inter-instance Contrastive Encoding for Unsupervised Person Re-identification: Experiments

 \subsection{Ablation study}

 The performance boost of ICE in unsupervised ReID mainly comes from the proposed hard instance contrastive loss and soft instance consistency loss.
 We conduct ablation experiments to validate the effectiveness of each loss, which is reported in Tab.~\ref{table:losses}.
 We illustrate the number of clusters during the training in Fig.~\ref{fig:Dynamic cluster numbers} and t-SNE \cite{vanDerMaaten2008} after training in Fig.~\ref{fig:TSNE} to evaluate the compactness of clusters.
-We also illustrate the dynamic KL divergence of Eq.~\ref{equa:consistency} to measure representation sensitivity to augmentation perturbation in Fig.~\ref{fig:Dynamic KL divergence} . \paragraph{Hard instance contrastive loss.} Our proposed $\mathcal{L}_{h\_ins}$ reduces the intra-class variance in a camera-agnostic manner, which increases the quality of pseudo labels.
+We also illustrate the dynamic KL divergence of Eq.~(\ref{equa:consistency}) to measure representation sensitivity to augmentation perturbation in Fig.~\ref{fig:Dynamic KL divergence} . \paragraph{Hard instance contrastive loss.} Our proposed $\mathcal{L}_{h\_ins}$ reduces the intra-class variance in a camera-agnostic manner, which increases the quality of pseudo labels.
 By reducing intra-class variance, a cluster is supposed to be more compact.
 With a same clustering algorithm, we expect to have less clusters when clusters are more compact.
 As shown in Fig.~\ref{fig:Dynamic cluster numbers}, DBSCAN generated more clusters during the training without our proposed $\mathcal{L}_{h\_ins}$.
 The full ICE framework has less clusters, which are closer to the real number of identities in the training set.
 On the other hand, as shown in Fig.~\ref{fig:TSNE}, the full ICE framework has a better intra-class compactness and inter-class separability than the camera-aware baseline in the test set.
-The compactness contributes to better unsupervised ReID performance in Tab.~\ref{table:losses}.
+The compactness contributes to better unsupervised ReID performance in Tab.~\ref{table:losses}. \paragraph{Soft instance consistency loss.} Hard instance contrastive loss reduces the intra-class variance between naturally captured views, while soft instance consistency loss mainly reduces the variance from artificially augmented perturbation.
+If we compare the blue (ICE full) and yellow (w/o soft) curves in Fig.~\ref{fig:Dynamic KL divergence}, we can find that the model trained without $\mathcal{L}_{s\_ins}$ is less robust to augmentation perturbation.
+The quantitative results in Tab.~\ref{table:losses} confirms that the $\mathcal{L}_{s\_ins}$ improves the performance of baseline.
+The best performance can be obtained by applying $\mathcal{L}_{h\_ins}$ and $\mathcal{L}_{s\_ins}$ on the camera-aware baseline. \paragraph{Camera-agnostic scenario.} Above results are obtained with a camera-aware memory, which strongly relies on ground truth camera ids.
+We further validate the effectiveness of the two proposed losses with a camera-agnostic memory, whose results are also reported in Tab.~\ref{table:losses}.
+Our proposed $\mathcal{L}_{h\_ins}$ significantly improves the performance from the camera-agnostic baseline.
+However, \textbf{$\mathcal{L}_{s\_ins}$ should be used under low intra-class variance, which can be achieved by the variance constraints on camera styles $\mathcal{L}_{cross}$ and hard samples $\mathcal{L}_{h\_ins}$}. $\mathcal{L}_{h\_ins}$ reduces intra-class variance, so that $AA\approx AP_{1}\approx AP_{2}\approx AP_{3}\approx 1$ before augmentation in Fig.~\ref{fig:big figure}. $\mathcal{L}_{s\_ins}$ permits that we still have $AA\approx AP_{1}\approx AP_{2}\approx AP_{3}\approx 1$ after augmentation.
+However, when strong variance exists, \eg, $AA\not\approx AP_{1}\not\approx AP_{2}\not\approx AP_{3}\not\approx 1$, maintaining this relationship equals maintaining intra-class variance, which decreases the ReID performance.
+On medium datasets (\eg, Market1501 and DukeMTMC-reID) without strong camera variance, our proposed camera-agnostic intra-class variance constraint $\mathcal{L}_{h\_ins}$ is enough to make $\mathcal{L}_{s\_ins}$ beneficial to ReID.
+On large datasets (\eg, 15 cameras in MSMT17) with strong camera variance, only camera-agnostic variance constraint $\mathcal{L}_{h\_ins}$ is not enough.
+We provide the dynamic cluster numbers of camera-agnostic ICE in Appendix~\ref{Appendix: Camera-agnostic scenario}.